neuefische/wd-flipped-classroom-curriculum/sessions/css-responsive/README.md

   - [ ] it takes an integer between 1 and 100
   - [ ] the value indicates what percentage of the screen height the element occupies
 - [ ] Adapt the `width` property of `.box--vh` to occupy 50% of the screen height.
-- [ ] Show that changing the height of the screen (i.e. the CodeSandbox Browser) will change the `width`
+- [ ] Show that changing the height of the screen will change the `width`

 ```css
 .box--vh {